 MetalliX Epoxy (Clear) - 100% solids floor epoxy designed for interior applications.
 It gives you about 40 minutes of artistic endeavors to move the Mica Essence but holds the artistic elements better.
+Note, this is a high build to create depth and excellent artistic elements in design.
+A 3-gallon kit will do about 150-200sf.
+To get more coverage will lose these features and lead to undesirable finishes.

-Polyurea-80C - With 80% solids, this Polyurea is designed for fast paced installs, suitable for interior and exterior applications.
+Alipoly 85 with 85% solids, this Polyaspartic is designed for fast paced exterior installs.
 This fast setting product does not allow for much time to create movement.
 Movement should be created within 10-15 minutes after application.
-Using Polyurea-80 allows for a quick turnaround on any project.
+Alipoly 85 allows for a quick turnaround on any project.
 Be sure to follow the coverage rates on the product information sheet.